Take to the virtual skies with these free flight simulators

 So do you feel the need?
-The need for… rapid forward movement at an altitude of 35,000 feet?
-Then you’ve come to the right place.
-Flight simulation games have been around since electrical engineer Bruce Artwick introduced the prehistoric Microsoft Flight Simulator — before it was even called that — on the 8-bit Apple II back in the late-’70s, kicking off decades worth of commercial software and giving players a chance to take to the computer-rendered skies.
+The need for … rapid forward movement at an altitude of 35,000 feet?
+Then you came to the right place.
+Flight simulation games have been around since electrical engineer Bruce Artwick introduced the prehistoric Microsoft Flight Simulator — before it was even called that — on the 8-bit Apple II back in the late-’70s, kicking off decades worth of commercial software.

-More: China is developing a hypersonic space plane that makes the Space Shuttle look primitive

-Artwick’s original simulator lacked the intuitive controls, real-world mapping, and high-defintion graphics that grace the most recent examples, but it still managed to earn a place in the Guinness Book of World Records, with more than 21 million copies sold as of June 1999.
-It was an impressive feat, and its enduring success speaks to the effort that software developers like Microsoft have put into further refining the title.
+As PC processing power advanced, flight simulators became increasingly realistic, letting users experience what it’s like to be a pilot from the comfort of their homes.
+While flight simulators can cost an inordinate amount of money, there are numerous viable options that won’t cost you a dime.
+Here are the seven best free flight simulators, from traditional flying sims to those that throw a bit of combat into the fray.

 Old-fashioned flight sims